SKT27182/NLP-Architectures/README.md

 ---
 ---

- ## [RNN and LSTM](https://arxiv.org/pdf/1808.03314.pdf): In this paper, we will discuss the basic concepts of RNN and LSTM, and how they are used in NLP tasks.
-We will also discuss the problems of RNN and LSTM, and how to solve them.
-For more details, please refer to the [RNN and LSTM](Notes/RNN_and_LSTM.md) notes.
+ ## [RNN and LSTM](https://arxiv.org/pdf/1808.03314.pdf): In this paper, authors propose a new type of RNN called Long Short-Term Memory (LSTM).
+LSTM is a special kind of RNN, capable of learning long-term dependencies.
+For more details, please refer to the [RNN and LSTM](Notes/LSTM/LSTM.md) notes.
+ ---
+ ---

+ ## [BRNN](https://deeplearning.cs.cmu.edu/S23/document/readings/Bidirectional%20Recurrent%20Neural%20Networks.pdf): In this paper, authors propose a new type of RNN called Bidirectional RNN (BRNN).
+BRNN is a combination of two RNNs, one of which is forward and the other is backward.
+The forward RNN reads the input sequence from left to right, and the backward RNN reads the input sequence from right to left.
+For more details, please refer to the [BRNN](Notes/BRNN/BRNN.md) notes.

+ ---
+ ---

+ ## [GRU](https://arxiv.org/pdf/1406.1078.pdf): In this paper, authors propose a new type of RNN called Gated Recurrent Unit (GRU).
+GRU is a special kind of RNN, capable of learning long-term dependencies.
+For more details, please refer to the [GRU](Notes/GRU/GRU.md) notes.

 ---